elitau/module_dependency_visualizer/README.md

 [1] [VS Code interactive graphviz extension](https://github.com/tintinweb/vscode-interactive-graphviz)

+## Complete App Graph

+Show the whole application in one picture.

 ## What is this?

 I needed a way to generate a graph of module dependencies for Elixir